UrielCasas/urielcasas/README.md

 ## Hi there 👋

+My name is Uriel, i'm doing a career in Data Science and Artificial Inteligence in Argentina, and i'm doing personal projects about Web Pages!
+I'm interested in all things Python, Data Science & html!

+- 🔭 I’m currently working on [Página-Aikido]{https://github.com/UrielCasas/Personal-Projects---Web-Pages}.
+- 🌱 I’m currently learning to use Bootstrap in [Página-Aikido] to do faster Web Pages.
+- 🤔 I’m looking for help with tips while using html, css and bootstrap to improve coding and avoid bad habits!

 <!--
 **UrielCasas/urielcasas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.